In this article, I have listed down some very common excuses that every software tester should immediately stop giving.

 Let me tell you something from my personal experience.
 It is not only about time.
 Deployment teaches you so many things that you can’t imagine.
 The reason is, it fails often.
 The application sometimes stops working with the new code.
 Often deployment itself fails.
 And every time something fails, it pushes you to debug it.
 It pushes you to search for something on Google or ask someone a question or the best ask yourself a question.

 Of course, it is not really a software testing, but it surely is testing your abilities.

-I will say a large portion of my learning apart from pure software testing are from Deployment and Maintenance of environments.
+I would say a large portion of my learning apart from pure software testing is from Deployment and Maintenance of environments.

-- I don’t remember how many trial and error attempts I performed for something, count must be few hundred.
+- I don’t remember how many trial and error attempts I performed for something, the count must be a few hundred.